hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The weight gets added to the pathfinding route calculation.
 One unit of weight represents one Minecraft block.
 This impacts all directions the node can pass through in the same way.

+The weight sits on the node rather than on the individual connections because what slows you down is a place, not a connection.
+Water, a climb, a gap: it is unpleasant no matter which side you approach from.
+One value on the node covers all of them, while putting it on the connections would be one edit per connection.

+Two things worth knowing before you set a value:

+- The weight applies to every connection that touches the node, and walking through the node pays it twice, once coming in and once going out.
+Start small, a weight of 5 already steers the pathfinder away like a 10 block detour.
+- Because it counts the same in every direction, it cannot express "slow going up, fast coming down".
+If a path is only bad one way, use the **One Directional Key** instead.

 When to use?
 When the path slows down the user considerably, e.g., moving through water or climbing up blocks without stairs.
 Especially useful when longer but faster to move through alternate paths exist.